Dubai has a reputation as a city of glitz and glamour, but what does it really cost to visit Dubai?

 How much does alcohol cost in Dubai?

 Alcohol is available for tourists to buy at licensed premises.
-This used to be restricted to bars within hotels but now much more widely accepted.
+This used to be restricted to bars within hotels but is now much more widely accepted.

 You can expect to pay at an average priced hotel bar: